chelseanbr/between-the-lines-hotels/README.md

 On Airbnb, unlike Tripadvisor, there is no rating per user review, so you cannot know the exact rating each user gives you.
 Now, let's say you have tons of reviews and cannot read every single one to determine whether they had positive (4-5 stars), neutral (3 stars), or negative (1-2 stars) sentiment.
 > Problem: How can you automatically know how your customers feel in order to reach out to them promptly and properly based on their sentiments?
 #### Solution: Mine Tripadvisor hotel reviews “labeled” with ratings and use them to train a sentiment classifier.
- * Tripadvisor hotel reviews suit our needs because they are labeled data (have user rating per review) and may be similar to Airbnb reviews since they are both in written in the context of a person's experience staying of at a place.
+ * Tripadvisor hotel reviews suit our needs because they are labeled data (have user rating per review) and may be similar to Airbnb reviews since they are both in written in the context of a person's experience of staying at a place.

-In this project, I collected my own data through web scraping, used natural language processing, and built and evaluated different machine learning models, including logistic regressions and neural networks, in order to create a minumum viable product that solves this business problem.
+In this project, I collected my own data through web scraping, used natural language processing, and built and evaluated over 6 different types of machine learning models, including logistic regressions and neural networks, in order to create a minumum viable product that solves this business problem.

 ![Tripadvisor_Logo_horizontal-lockup_registered_RGB.png](https://github.com/chelseanbr/between-the-lines/blob/final_eda_modeling/images/Tripadvisor_Logo_horizontal-lockup_registered_RGB.png)